B. Altman and Company Building: Initial land acquisition

-Benjamin Altman began acquiring land for his Fifth Avenue store in 1896, acquiring a four-story building at the southwest corner of Fifth Avenue and 35th Street.
-Altman initially did not reveal the purpose of these purchases.
+Benjamin Altman began acquiring land for his Fifth Avenue store in 1895 or 1896, when he obtained a four-story building at the southwest corner of Fifth Avenue and 35th Street.
+Altman initially did not reveal the purpose of these purchases, as he did not want neighbors to learn of his intentions and, thus, potentially thwart the project.
 He did not make another purchase until 1901, when he was listed as the buyer of a five-story building at 365 Fifth Avenue.
+All of these properties were acquired from separate owners, none of whom knew that Altman was buying other properties on the block.

 Purchases of property on the block accelerated after plans for Pennsylvania Station and Grand Central Terminal, two major transport hubs nearby, were respectively announced in 1902 and 1903.
-The five-story building at 361 Fifth Avenue was sold in January 1904, and the buyer paid such a high price for the relatively small lot that the Real Estate Record and Guide presumed that the buyer was acting on Altman's behalf.
+By then, some landowners had begun to suspect that the buildings on the block were being sold for commercial purposes, and they either refused to sell or offered only to rent their properties.
+The five-story building at 361 Fifth Avenue was sold in January 1904, and the buyer paid such a high price for the relatively small lot ($170,000) that the Real Estate Record and Guide presumed that the buyer was acting on Altman's behalf.
 Altman was initially unable to acquire some holdout properties, as many owners "declined even to entertain offers" and some lessees "became as violent obstructionists as the owners themselves".
 However, these individuals did not form any alliances to specifically prevent the building's construction.

 Plans for the new Altman's flagship building were officially announced in December 1904, after Altman had bought many of the properties on the block.
 The Real Estate Record at the time characterized Altman's plans as having been "an open secret for some years".
 The announcement resulted in an increase in real estate transactions on the surrounding blocks of Fifth Avenue.
 Trowbridge and Livingston were formally selected as architects the next month.
 A representative for B. Altman and Company indicated that the Fifth Avenue section of the building would be completed first, followed by the Madison Avenue section.
+At the time, the structure was planned to cost $2.5 million; including the site, the project was to cost $5 million.
 Plans for the building were filed in March 1905, and Marc Eidlitz & Son was hired as general contractor.
+The same month, he paid a combined $515,000 for two houses at 3 and 5 East 34th Street.
+This gave him control of nearly the entire block, except the corner of Fifth Avenue and 34th Street, and the Madison Avenue frontage.